Generated Factories

 Nette DI will generate the corresponding factory implementation.

-Thus, in the code that uses the factory, we request the object by interface and Nette DI uses the generated implementation:
+In the code that uses the factory, request the object by its interface, and Nette DI will provide the generated implementation:

 class UserController